Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 - Visible and directly accessible

-- Ideal for events, festivals, and night venues
+- Ideal for events, festivals, and nightlife venues

 - Customization possible from 500 bracelets